shuklak13/Amazon_Product_Quality/README.md

 The paper makes the assumption that `Alpha<Beta` (the product's quality has a greater impact on a review's rating than the user's positivity).
 However, the paper provides no justificaiton for this assumption, so we ignored it in our analysis.

 The values used in the paper are alpha=0.3, beta=0.6, and gamma=0.1, which we used as a "control" or "baseline" for the model.
 We compared the performance of the model using three alternative parameter configurations (increasing alpha, decreasing beta, and increasing gamma).

-# Data

-We received our data from the [University of California San Diego's Amazon dataset](http://jmcauley.ucsd.edu/data/amazon/).
-In particular, the dataset we used was "reviews_Amazon_Instant_Video_5.json.gz", a set of reviews for Amazon Instant Video content, but our technique should work on any of the 5-core datasets they provided.

 # Code Execution